 Giant Betta Care

+Care for Betta fish is not a hard task.
+But you need to consider a few main things when caring for a giant betta tank.
+Hold Giant Betta in a tank with a lot of plants and a lot of hiding places.
+They prefer soft, slightly acidic, low-flowing water.
+Giants are a friendly species and the male can grow up to 5 inches in length.
 Fish are fairly easy to care for, but still require high water quality, as do all fish species, to ensure that they have an appropriate filtration system and that frequent changes in water are made.

 Recommended Water Quality For Giant Betta

-Best temperature: 25 – 30 °C (77 – 86°F)|
+|Temperature in water||25 – 30 °C (77 – 86°F)|

 Giant Betta Constipation Solution